-21 For this reason, SoCalGas considers the most recent activity level to be representative of future i.
-Control Center Modernization
+21 For this reason, SoCalGas considers the most recent activity level to be representative of future spending in the work category.
+Therefore, a base year forecast method was used to forecast the base expenditures for this workgroup.

 Added to this base forecast are incremental work elements not reflected in the base forecast to adequately fund M&R activities in TY 2024.
 These work elements are described below.
 The total incremental funding for this workgroup, including the base forecast, and incremental increases is \$749,000 over the 2021 adjusted recorded base in TY 2024.